 Step 2: Know COMELEC’s schedule

 If you thought you had time, well, you’re not exactly wrong.
 Voter registration resumed last September 1, 2020 and is scheduled to end on September 30, 2021.
+[Editor’s note: Comelec has since extended the deadline to October 31, 2021.]
 That might seem like plenty of time, but when you take into account the pandemic and the subsequent community quarantines across the nation, you’re going to have to plan things out wisely.
 So it’s really better to register early rather than postponing it for later.

 Registration is accepted at Commission on Elections (COMELEC) offices from Tuesdays to Fridays, including holidays (unless otherwise announced) from 8:00 AM to 3:00 PM.
 COMELEC used to accept applications on Saturdays, but they have recently changed their weekend schedule.